 What will the State of Indiana do when there is a match?

 CSLN will issue an Income Withholding Order (IWO) to the Insurance Company to attach insurance payments payable to the claimant or beneficiary.
 A copy of the IWO will also be sent to the claimant advising of the issuance of the Withholding Order.
 For more information, see What Happens Next.

 How can I get a copy of Indiana laws on child support enforcement?

-You can view a copy of the relevant Indiana laws on child support enforcement by clicking on the Laws navigation link on the left side of this page.
-You can also get a copy of the law faxed or e-mailed to you by calling (888) 240-7488 or e-mailing us at email@example.com.
+You can view a copy of the relevant Indiana laws on child support enforcement by clicking on the Laws navigation link at the top of this page.
+You can also get a copy of the law faxed or e-mailed to you by calling (888) 240-7488 or e-mailing us at firstname.lastname@example.org.

 What is the maximum amount that an insurance company can withhold?

 The insurance company should surrender the amount requested or the amount of the insurance payment, whichever is less.
 However, the state where the claimant lives governs the maximum amount that can be withheld.
 It is best to check with the child support agency in the state where the claimant lives to determine the maximum amount to withhold.

 What if the claimant or beneficiary does not have a Social Security number?

 If the claimant or beneficiary does not have a Social Security number, the insurance company may match the claimant or beneficiary's name and date of birth against Indiana Child Support Enforcement Program information.
 You cannot add the Social Security number contained in the Indiana database to your claim.

 What if the claimant or beneficiary says he or she doesn't owe past-due support or objects to withholding?